 Since the first cars traveled on I-4 in the mid-1960s, the highway has served as the backbone of Central Florida’s road network.
 The $2.3 billion, 21-mile reconstruction and widening of I-4 from Kirkman Road to SR 434 – called I-4 Ultimate – began in 2015 and is anticipated to be complete in 2021.
 This section of I-4 carries about 200,000 trips per day.
 When completed, the segment will include four tolled express lanes in addition to non-toll lanes.
 For more information on the project and construction timelines, visit the official I-4 Ultimate website.

-The region’s commuter rail is expanding to serve more riders.
-SunRail Phase 2 South is under construction and will add 17.2 miles and four additional stations to the system, one in Orange County and three in Osceola.
-This segment will be operational in early 2018.
+The SunRail system currently spans 49 miles and 16 stations through four counties (Volusia, Seminole, Orange, and Osceola Counties).
+The system is expanding to serve more riders.
 Phase 2 North will add one station and 12 miles, linking DeBary to DeLand in Volusia County.
 Funding is being actively sought for Phase 2 North.
 Additionally, a link to the Orlando International Airport is now being studied.
 Learn more about riding and expansion plans at the SunRail website.

 A roadway that takes particular care to lessen environmental impacts around the Wekiva River, the Wekiva Parkway (SR 429) will complete the toll beltway around Central Florida.
 In addition to offering travel alternatives and relieving congestion, the 25-mile project includes setting aside more than 3,400 acres for conservation.
 This project is anticipated to be complete in 2021.
 To learn more about the project and construction timelines, visit the Wekiva Parkway website.